Our world is turning inward at the very time our greatest challenges demand global cooperation

 Rev Tim Costello is one of Australia’s most respected community leaders and a sought after voice on social justice issues, leadership and ethics.

 For 13 years until October 2016, Tim was Chief Executive of World Vision Australia (WVA).
-In his current role as WVA’s Chief Advocate, Tim continues to place the challenges of global poverty on the national agenda.
-Concurrently this year, Tim is the Executive Director of Micah Australia.
+He was then WVA’s Chief Advocate until 2019, continuing to place the challenges of global poverty on the national agenda.

-Tim is a founding board member and spokesperson for the Alliance for Gambling Reform, which campaigns for law reform to prevent harm from poker machine gambling.
+Tim is currently Director of Micah Australia addressing issues of Australia’s Aid for global poverty.
+He is also Senior Advisor for the Centre for Public Christianity.
+He remains spokesperson for the Alliance for Gambling Reform, which campaigns for law reform to prevent harm from poker machine gambling.

-In 2006 Tim was named Victoria’s Australian of the Year, in June 2005 was made an Officer of the Order of Australia (AO); in 2004, was named Victorian of the Year; and in 1997 was named as one of Australia’s 100 National Living Treasures
+Awards & Recognition: In 2006 Tim was named Victoria’s Australian of the Year, in June 2005 was made an Officer of the Order of Australia (AO); in 2004, was named Victorian of the Year; and in 1997 was named as one of Australia’s 100 National Living Treasures.

 Tim and his wife Merridie have three adult children, Claire, Elliot and Martin.